tinfoilboy/CTML/README.md

 </html>
 ```

-There is also the `CTML::Document::WriteToFile(std::string, bool)` method, which opens a stream to `filePath` and outputs the document string to the stream. `readable` determines whether or not the file should be written as inline or not.
+There is also the `CTML::Document::WriteToFile(std::string, CTML::Readability)` method, which opens a stream to `filePath` and outputs the document string to the stream.
+The second argument, `readability` is an enum defined in `Node.h`, which currently can be equal to, `SINGLE_LINE`, `MULTILINE`, or `MULTILINE_BR`.
+This only determines how the file should be output.

-Below is an example of `CTML::Document::WriteToFile(std::string, bool)`.
+Below is an example of `CTML::Document::WriteToFile(std::string, CTML::Readability)`.

 ```cpp
 #include "CTML.h"